 Mice, ants and other pests love a free meal and pet food is quite often their meal ticket.
 Make sure pet food is closed off in sealed containers.
 Here are 40 perfect pet projects to show your pet some love.

 Ants love to eat cornmeal but they can’t digest it so they’ll die.
 Place small piles wherever you see ants and they’ll take it back to their colony.
 Cornmeal also works the same way to kill slugs in your garden.
-Try these 14 nice ways to keep pests away.

 Next time you see aphids taking over your garden, plant a banana peel under the soil near the stems of your plants.
 The bugs will steer clear and the nutrients will help your soil.
 Here are some humane pest control options for critter-proof gardens and planters.